-Smaller spaces can be tricky to tackle, but they don’t need to feel cramped, claustrophobic and uncomfortable.
-There are certain tips and tricks that can make that tighter room feel open and airy without sacrificing style.
+Smaller spaces can be tricky to design, but they don’t need to feel cramped, claustrophobic, or uncomfortable.
+There are ways to make a small space feel open and airy without sacrificing style.
 We’ve put seven design tips that are easy to implement and can help make a small space appear larger.

 Light and Bright